datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 ## Selective BGP peering for service advertisement

-{: .note }
-Might remove this section and use [L2 Service Advertisements](https://docs.cilium.io/en/stable/network/l2-announcements/#l2-announcements) to make this even simpler so we will have 2 design one that is super simple and lives in an EPG and one that is more complex with advanced feature and lives all in an L3OUT

 In this design, a dedicated L3Out is created in ACI for external service advertisement for a subset of Kubernetes nodes that will be, from now on, be called `ingress nodes`.

 These nodes will be configured with two interfaces.
 It is convenient to keep the `ingress nodes` in the cluster EPG, because it simplifies node-to-node communication and allows the use of DHCP relay for node provisioning.